emberjs/rfcs/text/0000-ember-data-improved-ajax.md

 know for which specific adapter operation they are invoked.
 To allow for asynchronous configurations (e.g. pre-flight request to refresh an authentication token), `_requestFor` returns a promise which resolves with an object describing the request to make.
+The `_requestFor` method is private and calls the new public hooks.

 ``` js
 _requestFor(params) {